FAQ

 Pieces

-You can have any number of pieces from the same set active at once, along with unlimited finger touches, but only one piece set can be detected at a time.
-As new games are developed, piece sets will be expanded to support additional unique pieces and larger collections or combined to work across games.
+You can have any number of Pieces from the same set active at once, along with unlimited finger touches, but only one Piece Set can be detected at a time.
+The only constraint is physical space on the display—for example, ~170 Board Arcade Pieces can fit on the screen simultaneously and will all be tracked.
+As new games are developed, Piece Sets will be expanded to support additional unique Pieces and larger collections or combined to work across games.

 SDK Details